zlatinb/muwire-dot-i2p/sharing.markdown

 ## Tips
 * MuWire keeps track of files by a hash of their contents, not the file *names*.
-Once a file has been published, you should avoid modifying it.
+Once a file has been shared, you should avoid modifying it.